davidfriar/react-spotify/README.md

 Not yet quite ready for production use.

-Demo and documentation is here: (https://davidfriar.github.io/spotify-api-hooks)
+Demo and docs here: [Storybook](https://davidfriar.github.io/spotify-api-hooks)